ecmwf-projects/makaniino/README.md

 #### 1. Data downloading
 Data can be downloaded using the following command (--help for more details)
-> tc-download <download-config-file.json>
+> mk-download <download-config-file.json>

 The schema of the data-download config file can be shown as follows
-> tc-format-download --show
+> mk-format-download --show

 #### 2. Data pre-processing

 Similarly to data-download, the main data-download command is invoked as follows:
-> tc-preprocess <preprocess-config-file.json>
+> mk-preprocess <preprocess-config-file.json>

 The pre-processing configuration file schema can be shown as follows:
-> tc-format-preprocess --show
+> mk-format-preprocess --show

 #### 3. Model Training